-Feeblemind: you cannot cast any spell by any means, or use any called expendable skill except those whose call is "Resist."
+Feeblemind: you cannot cast any spell by any means, or use any called expendable skill except those whose call is "armor," "barrier," "resist" or "no effect."

 Final Death: you are dead forever.
 You will go to Fate, but never return.